-By the end of last year’s session, I had a list of books to read about Solfege, plus had an outline of sample activities to scaffold as I taught my students.
-I had also been able to help other teachers with ideas on apps or music lab questions.
+By the end of one session, I had a list of books to read about Solfege, plus had an outline of sample activities to scaffold as I taught my students.
+AND, I had also been able to help other teachers with ideas on apps or music lab questions.
 It had been a give & take throughout the day!

-And, my annual planning … it went MUCH faster than usual because I had a great list of resource ideas to pull from & had talked it out with other teachers (which as my husband & parents understand all to well often helps me clarify my thinking).
+The best part?
+My annual planning went MUCH faster than usual because I had a great list of resource ideas to pull from & had talked it out with other teachers (which as my husband & parents understand all to well often helps me clarify my thinking).